Training for EBC Trek

 The Fundamentals of Altitude Sickness

-When venturing into the lofty heights of the Himalayas, your body goes through a series of noticeable changes, with mild headaches often serving as the first clue.
-However, it's crucial to familiarize yourself with the various stages of altitude sickness to mitigate potential risks and ensure a safe journey.
+When venturing into the lofty heights of the Himalayas, your body goes through a series of noticeable changes.
+A mild headaches often serving as the first clue.
+However, it's crucial to familiarize yourself with the various stages of altitude sickness to mitigate potential risks.
+If you notice the altitude sickness, it also ensure a safe journey.

 Understanding Acute Mountain Sickness (AMS)

-Acute Mountain Sickness (AMS) is a common ailment triggered by decreased oxygen levels at elevations above 2,500 meters.
+AMS is a common ailment triggered by decreased oxygen levels at elevations above 2,800 meters.
 The symptoms of AMS include headaches, fatigue, insomnia, shortness of breath, and nausea.
-It's your body's not-so-gentle reminder that you’re climbing high.
-The silver lining is that the most effective remedy for AMS is simple: acclimatization.
-Taking it slow and giving your body time to adjust can help you avoid these unpleasant symptoms and enjoy the trek.
+The most effective remedy for AMS is simple: acclimatization.
+Going slow and giving a time to your body to adjust with elevation and thin air, can help you avoid these unpleasant symptoms.

 High Altitude Pulmonary Edema (HAPE)